The Town provides opportunities for residents to access products and services that promote sustainability in our day-to-day lives.

 Find out more about bush tucker, aboriginal seasons and the Noongar language via these links below:

 The Town of Cambridge Sustainable Grants Program provides funding for community driven sustainability projects which encourage Cambridge residents to be more sustainable.

-It aims to give members of the Cambridge community, local businesses and local groups an opportunity to work together on projects that will benefit the whole community.
+It aims to give members of the Cambridge community and local groups an opportunity to work together on projects that will benefit the whole community.

 The Grants Program will open 1 September and close on 25 September 2023.